The Legends (TV series)

 Zhaoyao (招摇), also known as The Legends, is a 2019 Chinese television series starring Bai Lu, Xu Kai, Dai Xu and Xiao Yan.
-It is based on the novel of the same name by Jiuliu Feixiang.
+It is based on the web novel of the same name by Jiuliu Feixiang.
 It aired on Hunan TV from January 28 to April 3, 2019.

 Synopsis

 Lu Zhaoyao (Bai Lu) and her grandfather are bound by duty to guard the seal that has kept the Demon King's son in chains.
 When an intruder barges in, the Demon King's son escapes and falls into the hands of the righteous sect.
 Zhao Yao saves him (Xu Kai) and gives him the name Mo Qing.
 In trying to obtain the Wan Jun Sword, Zhao Yao mistakenly thinks that Mo Qing has betrayed her.

 Five years later, Lu Zhaoyao manages to establish a connection with Qin Zhiyan (Xiao Yan) of the Immortal Sect.
 She returns to Wan Lu Sect, hoping to reclaim her position.
 She discovers that Mo Qing, the Demon King's son, has reclaimed his name as Li Chenlan and currently sits in the center of power.
 Lu Zhaoyao uses her attraction towards him and colludes with Jiang Wu (Dai Xu) with a scheme of her own.
 Secrets from the past are revealed.
 Lu Zhaoyao realizes who her friends and enemies are all along.